-Under section 9 of the Australian Corporations Act, a special resolution means a resolution of which notice has been given in accordance with certain prescribed rules and that it has been passed by at least 75% of the votes cast by members entitled to vote on that resolution.
+Under section 9 of the Australian Corporations Act, a special resolution means a resolution of which notice has been given in accordance with certain prescribed rules and that has been passed by at least 75% of the votes cast by members entitled to vote on that resolution.

-15.3 Variation of rights
+16.3 Variation of rights

-The Constitution provides that a special resolution or the consent in writing of 75% of those in a class is required to approve a variation of rights of that class of shares.
-The Constitution also provides that a quorum of shareholders who hold at least one third of the issued shares of the relevant class of shares present in person or by proxy and entitled to vote is required to form a quorum of all general meetings of that class.
+The Constitution provides that a resolution passed by members together holding at least 75% of the voting rights of the issued Shares of that class present and voting in person or by proxy at a separate general meeting of members of that class is required to approve a variation of rights of that class of shares.
+The Constitution also provides that a quorum of not less than two holders holding or representing by proxy one third of the issued Shares of that class is required to form a quorum of all general meetings of that class.

-15.4 Changes to the Constitution
+16.4 Changes to the Constitution